Akinmyde/smart-budget-assistant/README.md

-# 🧠 Smart Budget Assistant – Take-Home Task
+# 🧠 Smart Budget Assistant

 _This repo includes only the starter app.
 Your task is to implement the full features described below._